Researchers Detect Alarming Invasion Of Red Sea Corals To Mediterranean

-JERUSALEM, Oct 3 (NNN-MA'AN) – Israeli marine researchers have discovered in the east Mediterranean, a type of coral commonly found in the Red Sea, indicating the migration of an alien species, the University of Haifa (UH) said in a statement yesterday.
+(MENAFN- Famagusta Gazette) Israeli marine researchers have discovered in the east Mediterranean a type of coral commonly found in the Red Sea, indicating the migration of an alien species, the University of Haifa (UH) said in a statement on Monday.

-This type of soft coral, known as Dendronephthya, was found at a depth of 42 metres, near the village of Sdot Yam, back in May, according to a study led by the university and recently published in the journal Biology.
+This type of soft coral, known as Dendronephthya, was found at a depth of 42 meters near the village of Sdot Yam back in May, according to a study led by the university and recently published in the journal Biology.

 The coral is normally found in the tropical waters of the Indo-Pacific region and is common in the Red Sea.